caporaso-lab/developing-with-qiime2/book/interfaces/references/api.md

 (interface-developer-api)=
-# Interface developer API
+# Interface developer API reference

 When developing a QIIME 2 interface, you will use APIs defined in the `qiime2.sdk` submodule.

 ## Interface development API